holidaycheck/tech-blog/_posts/2018-01-01-testing-code-that-isnt-there-yet.md

 I believe that having done this first step will encourage you to do TF (TDD) more often, without the fear of falling into *I don't know what my code will look like so I need to write it first* trap.
 And don't worry if it will take a long time to do it on daily basis.
-It took my 'only' 6 months :)
+It took me 'only' 6 months :)

 *Photo by [Hal Ozart](https://unsplash.com/photos/MyRBq7GoVK0?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) on [Unsplash](https://unsplash.com/?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText).*